denisyukphp/backoff/README.md

 }
 ```

-Below you can see the time intervals in microseconds for exponential back-off with a multiplier of `2.0` and equal jitter, where the base time is `1_000` μs and the cap time is `512_000` μs:
+Below you can see the time intervals in microseconds for exponential back-off with a factor of `2.0` and equal jitter, where the base time is `1_000` μs and the cap time is `512_000` μs:

 ```text
 +---------+---------------------------+--------------------+